-The trailer for Horizon Forbidden West was entirely cinematic, but we can infer the basic style of gameplay is unchanged from the original Horizon Zero Dawn based on what we saw in the initial gameplay reveal.
+The basic style of gameplay is unchanged from the original Horizon Zero Dawn based on what we saw in the initial gameplay reveal.
 This is an open-world action RPG that will focus on combat, evasion, traps, traversal, and stealth.

 Horizon Zero Dawn featured both a traditional RPG skill tree progression to enhance Aloy’s abilities as well as weapon crafting, both of which will presumably be present and more advanced in Horizon Forbidden West, but we don’t have any new information on them yet.

-From the trailer, we have seen Aloy riding, diving with a futuristic diving mask, climbing, fighting, and using some impressive new tools.
+From the trailer and gameplay, we have seen Aloy riding, diving with a futuristic diving mask, climbing, fighting, and using some impressive new tools.
 These include a grappling hook (pullcaster) and doing her best BoTW impression with an electric parachute (shield wing).
-Her bow will again be the central weapon, but she will also use slings and ropecasters, which will all make liberal use of the DualSense controller’s adaptive triggers
+Her bow will again be the central weapon, but she will also use slings and ropecasters, which will all make liberal use of the DualSense controller’s adaptive triggers.

-Her “focus” earpiece is, of course, still present, which is a kind of AR device that gives her some special abilities to track and scan enemies.
-Whether we will get more functionality from the focus in this installment wasn’t clear from the trailer.
+Her signature “focus” earpiece is, of course, still present, which is a kind of AR device that gives Aloy special abilities to track and scan enemies.
+We saw a new quick scan feature in the gameplay trailer revealing handholds for Aloy, but there could be more to come.

 The same report on the scope of the game also indicated that a co-op mode was planned, but it remains unclear if this is part of the main game or a standalone experience, as this does not appear to fit with anything we've seen so far.

 Horizon Forbidden West story

 For the story, we know that it picks up sometime shortly after the events of Horizon Zero Dawn and The Frozen Wilds expansion.

 Aloy is continuing on her journey to stop the HADES system and whatever triggered it from destroying life on earth.
-We get glimpses of a number of new characters from presumably new tribes and some new robotic creatures, like the frighteningly large mammoths that Aloy confidently draws her bow on as the trailer comes to a close and battles in the gameplay footage.
+We get glimpses of a number of new characters including raiders that have the power to harness the machines, including the frighteningly large mammoths that Aloy confidently draws her bow on as the trailer comes to a close and battles in the gameplay footage.